csu-hmc/GaitAnalysisToolKit/README.rst

 10. Make sure all tests pass on Travis and have an author review and merge your pull request.
 11. Delete the branches on your local machine and on your Github repo, ``git branch -d my-branch && git push origin :my-branch``.

+- The master branch on Github should always pass all tests.
+Do not merge contributions into master unless tests are passing.
+- In general, do not commit changes to your local master branch, always pull in the latest changes from the master branch with ``git pull upstream master`` then checkout a new branch for your changes.

 Release Notes
 =============